sriramgkn/sriramgkn.github.io/_posts/2024-04-05-cuda-onnx-tensrt.md

 ## `torch.distributed` introduction

 `torch.distributed` is PyTorch's package for distributed training across multiple machines or GPUs.
 It provides primitives for multi-GPU communication and synchronization.
 Key features of `torch.distributed`:
 - Supports multiple backends like NCCL, Gloo, and MPI for communication
 - Provides collective communication operations like `all_reduce`, `broadcast`, and `gather`
 - Supports point-to-point communication with `send` and `recv`
-- Integrates with higher-level APIs like DistributedDataParallel and FSDP for easy distributed training
+- Integrates with higher-level APIs like `FSDP` and `DDP` for easy distributed training

 **More about FSDP**

-Fully Sharded Data Parallel (FSDP) is a distributed training API introduced in PyTorch v1.11.
+FullyShardedDataParallel (FSDP) is a distributed training API introduced in PyTorch v1.11.
 FSDP shards model parameters, gradients and optimizer states across data parallel workers, reducing memory usage while still performing synchronous distributed training [[21](#ref-21)] [[22](#ref-22)].
 Key features of FSDP:
 - Shards model parameters across multiple GPUs, with each GPU only holding a portion of the full model
 - Shards optimizer states and gradients in addition to model parameters
 - Supports CPU offloading of parameters and gradients to further reduce GPU memory usage
 - Performs communication and computation in an optimized manner to achieve good training efficiency

-**FSDP vs DistributedDataParallel**
+**FSDP vs DDP**

 DistributedDataParallel (DDP) is another widely used distributed training paradigm in PyTorch.
 Here are the key differences between FSDP and DDP [[24](#ref-24)] [[26](#ref-26)] [[27](#ref-27)]: